ilias404/HTB-Sherlocks/UFO-1/README.md

 # Task 5: What is the name of the malware / tool used in question 4?

-We can find the answer from the last screenshot.
+We can find the answer from the previous screenshot.

 Ans: `Neo-REGEORG`